 - ½ teaspoon turmeric powder

-- 4 green chilies, finely chopped
+- 4 green chilies finely chopped (adjust as per heat tolerance levels)

-- ½ teaspoon amchur powder (dry mango powder)
+- ½ teaspoon amchur powder (dry mango powder) (if you can't get amchur powder, you can use freshly squeezed lemon)

 - salt to taste